How to Refinance Your Mortgage (and Lower Your Monthly Payments)

 - Don’t forget about the outside - Improve your home’s curb appeal with attractive landscaping and a quick clean.
-Powerwash your home’s siding and clean windows prior to your appraisal.
+Powerwash your home’s siding and clean windows before your appraisal.

 - Assess similar property values - Lastly, be sure to research comparable homes on your block or nearby streets and review their current home values.
 Search for properties similar to yours in terms of square footage, the number of bedrooms and bathrooms, and floorplan.
 Have this information ready in case the appraisal comes in lower than expected.